charlieMonroe/libobjc-kern/README.md

 If you are going to implement your own ARR methods, never forget to implement your own `-autorelease` method as you could get to an infinite loop!

+I strongly discourage anyone from using protocols within the kernel as well since they are weird creatures of the runtime in the first place.
+Since they aren't classes (but instances of a class Protocol) and usually declared in a header file, the nature of how the kernel module gets compiled, you end up with one instance of the protocol in any file that includes the header declaring the protocol.
+This makes it quite easy in the user space, however, here in kernel as modules can be unloaded, it can lead to a lot of trouble and fixing this would require pretty much reworking how protocols work.
+It is definitely fine to use them as long as you keep them in one compilation unit, or use dynamically allocated ones.

 ### Installing the runtime

 To install the runtime you need to have both `git` and `subversion` installed (the subversion is for getting llvm+clang).
 Enter the folder you want to install the runtime to and use `git clone https://github.com/charlieMonroe/libobjc-kern.git` - this will clone the repository into a `libobj-kern` folder.